mimiframework/Mimi.jl/docs/src/howto/howto_2.md

 ![Explorer Model Example](figs/explorer_model_example.png)

 Alternatively, in order to view just one parameter or variable, call the (unexported) function `Mimi.plot` as below to return a plot object and automatically display the plot in a viewer, assuming `Mimi.plot` is the last command executed.
 Note that `plot` is not exported in order to avoid namespace conflicts, but a user may import it if desired.
 This call will return the type `VegaLite.VLSpec`, which you may interact with using the API described in the [VegaLite.jl](https://github.com/fredo-dedup/VegaLite.jl) documentation.
 For example, [VegaLite.jl](https://github.com/fredo-dedup/VegaLite.jl) plots can be saved as [PNG](https://en.wikipedia.org/wiki/Portable_Network_Graphics), [SVG](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics), [PDF](https://en.wikipedia.org/wiki/PDF) and [EPS](https://en.wikipedia.org/wiki/Encapsulated_PostScript) files.
 You may save a plot using the `save` function.

-Note that while `explore(m)` returns interactive plots for line graphs, `Mimi.plot(m, :foo, :bar)` will return only static plots.
+Note that saving an interactive plot in a non-interactive file format, such as .pdf or .svg will result in a warning `WARN Can not resolve event source: window`, but the plot will be saved as a static image.
+If you wish to preserve interactive capabilities, you may save it using the .vegalite file extension.
+If you then open this file in Jupyter lab, the interactive aspects will be preserved.

 ```julia
 using VegaLite